 — Abraham Maslow

 Technology is what allows us to implement remote work in the first place.
-Naturally, we use a large number of different services and applications, including but far from limited to Twist, email, GitHub, Asana, Zoom, Notion, Calendly, and Google G Suite to get our work done.
+Naturally, we use a large number of different services and applications, including but far from limited to Slack, GitHub, Asana, Notion, and the Google Worspace suite to get our work done.

 “With freedom comes responsibility.”